 Guidelines

-The objective of participating in the centralized collection of the MCAS is to enhance each jurisdictions market analysis via a consistent process that has been vetted and agreed upon by the various jurisdictions.
-Use of a standardized system also reduces expense and resources that would otherwise be needed if multiple jurisdictions requested such data in a variety of formats.
+The objective of utilizing the centralized collection of the MCAS is to enhance each jurisdiction’s market analysis process.
+By using the data collected in the MCAS process, departments are able to reduce expenses and resources that would have to be used if data was requested and companies had to submit data to multiple jurisdictions.

-When evaluating checklist item 7a., item 7b. and item 7c., a “Yes” answer may be assumed if your jurisdiction signs on to the annual data request that is sent annually by the NAIC.
-To answer “Yes” to checklist item 7d., a jurisdiction must review the resulting market analysis reports prepared by the NAIC for purposes of market analysis.
-To evaluate whether your jurisdiction “passes” Requirement 7, a “Yes” answer must be made for checklist item 7a., item 7b., item 7c. and item 7d.
+In order to successfully meet this requirement, jurisdictions must be able to verify that they utilize the data obtained from MCAS for market analysis.
+This verification can be accomplished by producing evidence of completed baseline analysis and Level 1s which pull data from MCAS.
+Documentation of completed analysis will ensure usage of the MCAS data.

+Departments can provide written procedures that show that the use of MCAS data is a part of their market analysis process and assists in making decisions as to the next step in their regulation process.

 In the event your jurisdiction participates, but does not require each line of insurance that is part of the MCAS program, consider a one-year “grace period” for newly adopted lines of insurance as being acceptable for a “pass.”
 Additionally, intention to perform analysis for newly adopted lines that have not yet been reported is acceptable for a “Yes” response to item 7d.
 If your jurisdiction participates in MCAS, but does not participate in all lines after the one-year grace period has elapsed, consider that your jurisdiction has passed with a strong recommendation to add the additional line(s).